LARC-CMU-SMU/RecipeGPT-exp/README.md

     +-- analysis
     ¦   +-- notebook 1-0, 1-1, 2, 3             # Useful for data pre-processing
     ¦   +-- notebook 4, 5                       # Useful for analyzing the generated texts
-    ¦   +-- notebook 9                          # Compare the generated texts compared with human-written texts
+    ¦   +-- notebook 9                          # Compare the generated texts with human-written texts
     ¦
     +-- training
     ¦   +-- gpt-2                               # The source code modified from OpenAI GPT-2